-Community Meeting Held March 13; Comment Period Closes March April 3, 2019
+Community Meeting Held March 13; Comment Period Closed April 3, 2019

 The Virginia Department of Transportation (VDOT) and the Fairfax County Department of Transportation (FCDOT) held a public meeting on proposed paving and restriping changes in the Providence District on Wednesday, March 13, 6:30 p.m., in the Providence Community Center.
 Community members had the opportunity to learn about VDOT's repaving program, proposed striping changes and give feedback.
-Feedback may be submitted after the meeting until April 3.
+The commend period for Providence District paving and restriping feedback closed April 3.

 - Paving-related comments (e.g., drainage issues, missing signage, signal repair, walkway repair and sight distance issues due to vegetation overgrowth) should be submitted through the myVDOT portal: https://my.vdot.virginia.gov/.
 If you would like to request road repairs, please follow the "I need a road repaired" link on the VDOT portal or call 1-800-FOR-ROAD (1-800-367-7623).